 Companies in this industry manufacture guided missiles and related defense systems, along with space vehicles.
-Major companies include US-based Boeing, Lockheed Martin, Northrop Grumman, Raytheon Technologies, and Space Exploration Technologies, plus Airbus Group (the Netherlands), Almaz-Antey (Russia), BAE Systems (the UK), China National Precision Machinery, Leonardo (Italy), Mitsubishi Heavy Industries (Japan), and SAFRAN and Thales (both of France).
+Major companies include US-based Boeing, Lockheed Martin, Northrop Grumman, RTX Corporation, and Space Exploration Technologies, plus Airbus Group (the Netherlands), Almaz-Antey (Russia), BAE Systems (the UK), Leonardo (Italy), Mitsubishi Heavy Industries (Japan), and SAFRAN and Thales (both of France).

 COMPETITIVE LANDSCAPE